Royal Python

 Playing ball

-Royal pythons are also called Ball pythons because they curl themselves into a ball when they feel threatened.
+Ball pythons get their names because they curl themselves into a ball when they feel threatened.
 This keeps the head protected in the centre of the coil.

 Head pits